madsehansen/MediocreProgramming/Material/ClassDesign/BusinessLogic/business_logic.md

 ## Reference semantics

 ### These classes should not be like ints or strings
-- The typical use for these objects are create one and keep it for the duration of the program
+- The typical use for these objects is create one and keep it for the duration of the program
 - Any class/function that needs these objects shall receive a reference or pointer to one
 - Sometimes there need to be several of one of these (they may need to have some different settings), but this should be avoided, keep such state in a data holder instead
 - Some dependencies may be needed/desired for ease of use, typically IO-interfaces
 - Some state-references (or pointers) may be needed to know which data to operate on for callbacks